Guiliang/OORL-public/README.md

 python test_rl_planning.py ../configs/train_rl_with_planning_df3.yaml -d 1 --test_mode mcts -t 0 -f df-3-mem-300000-epi-20000-maxstep-200-anneal-0.3-cstr_scratch_neg_reward-me-0.3-seed-123_Sept-26-2021_best
 ```

-If you get any help from this code, please cite
+If you can get some help from this code, please use the following bibtex:
 ```
 @inproceedings{
-liu2022learning,
+liu2022oorl,
 title={Learning Object-Oriented Dynamics for Planning from Text}, author={Guiliang Liu and Ashutosh Adhikari and Amir-massoud Farahmand and Pascal Poupart}, booktitle={International Conference on Learning Representations},